linkerd/website/linkerd.io/content/2.12/tasks/using-debug-endpoints.md

   go tool trace command to investigate the trace.

 ## Example Usage

+The pprof endpoint can be enabled by setting the `--set enablePprof=true` flag when installing or upgrading Linkerd or by setting the `enablePprof=true` Helm value.

 This data is served over the `admin-http` port.
 To find this port, you can examine the pod's yaml, or for the identity pod for